pzczxs/MLSSVR/README.md

 This toolbox is written by XU, Shuo from Institute of Scientific and Technical Information of China (ISTIC).
 If you find this toolbox useful, please cite MLS-SVR as follows

 Shuo Xu, Xin An, Xiaodong Qiao, Lijun Zhu, and Lin Li, 2013.
 Multi-Output Least-Squares Support Vector Regression Machines.
 Pattern Recognition Letters, Vol. 34, No. 9, pp. 1078-1084.
+DOI: http://doi.org/10.1016/j.patrec.2013.01.015.

 For any question, please contact XU, Shuo <xush@istic.ac.cn> OR <pzczxs@gmail.com>.